 By Amy Sandlin, CPA, Tax Senior Manager at Blue & Co.

-PTE Taxation in Kentucky: House Bill 5 Highlights
+PTE Taxation in Kentucky: House Bill 360 Explained

 Challenges and Considerations for PTE Elections for the 2022 Tax Year

-There are still many unanswered questions on how this legislation will be implemented.
+There are still many unanswered questions on how this legislation will work if enacted.

 Our Recommendations: What to Do Next?

-Therefore, for taxpayers that may benefit from a PTE election, we recommend extending your passthrough entity and individual tax returns, so you do not lose this opportunity merely because the legislation change occurred during the 2022 tax return filing season.
+We will be providing personalized recommendations as the bill progresses to ensure taxpayers that may benefit from the election do not lose this opportunity merely because the legislation change occurred during the 2022 tax return filing season.

 For now, don’t hesitate to reach out to your local Blue & Co. advisor with any other questions or concerns you may have regarding your 2022 taxes.